JoelEarps/off-chain-csv-processing/docs/decision-doc.md

 ## External Crate usage

 Use of bigdecimal over floating points
-USe of async csv with serde and tokio
+USe of async csv with serde.